 Considering design as a fundamental part of the success of business needs more than just curating creative assets.
 Successful design begins with an overall strategy that communicates messaging and usability to the users and the brand’s community.
 This integration of all aspects of a company’s DNA makes better design an investment that will deliver sustainable results.

 A top reason for implementing a strategic design initiative, where research and measurement are involved, is to avoid bad design.

 Consider a newly launching company, eager to get a website up and running to drive sales.
 Common pitfalls include underdeveloped content, poorly taken photography (or no visuals at all) and little or no thought about the customer journey.
 When a design is put together that lacks clarity and direction, it is unable to represent the brand or company adequately and leaves no room for engagement.

 In Adobe’s report, 46% of people responded, “I will not purchase from a brand if its website or mobile experience is poorly designed,” and 50% admitted to judging companies based on their marketing material’s design quality.

 The focus has shifted.
-We should understand that design is not simply about creating usable components and product designs, design is about creating works that impact the perception of an entire brand and customer experiences.
+We should understand that design is not merely about creating usable components and product designs; design is about creating works that impact the perception of an entire brand and customer experiences.